KennethJAllen/ygo-small-world/README.md

 ## Running the Code

-The Small World bridge finder is run with the `small_world_bridge_finder.ipynb` notebook.
+*   The Small World bridge finder is run with the `small_world_bridge_finder.ipynb` notebook.

-The function `find_best_bridges(deck_monster_names, required_target_names)` takes a list of monsters `deck_monster_names` in your main deck, as well as a list of monsters `required_target_names` that are required to connect to a particular bridge, either as search targets or starting cards.
-The outputs are the cards connect the required target cards, ordered by the number of connections to the deck monsters.
+*   Run the cell under the `Import Functions` header first.

+### Find Bridges From List of Names

-Running the notebook will calculate the best bridges between cards from an example Mathmech deck that also connects the example targets.
-To find the best bridges for your deck, replace the list `deck_monster_names` with the list of monsters names in your main deck.
+*   Running the cell under the `Find Best Bridges From List of Names` markdwon will calculate the best bridges between cards from an example Mathmech deck.

+*   To find the best bridges for your deck, replace the list `deck_monster_names` with the list of monsters names in your main deck.
 If there are any cards in your deck that are required to connect to the output bridges, replace `required_target_names` with a list of those card's names.
 If not, you can replace it with the empy list.

-Card names must be typed to exactly match the actual card name, including using capital letters and symbols.
+*   Card names must be typed to exactly match the actual card name, including using capital letters and symbols.
 Exact card names can be found in the [Yu-Gi-Oh! card database](https://ygoprodeck.com/card-database/).

-### Generate Bridges from YDK File
+### Find Bridges From YDK File

-A `.ydk` file is a file containing card IDs from a deck.
-It is supported by programs such as YGOPRO, YGOPRODeck, Duelingbook, and Yu-Gi-Oh!
-Dueling Nexus.
-To get a list of bridges from a `.ydk` file, you can simply run the `find_best_bridges_from_ydk(ydk_file)` function.
-An example is given in the notebook.
+A YDK file is a file containing card IDs from a deck.
+It is supported by programs such as YGOPRO, Duelingbook, and Dueling Nexus.

+*   Running the cell under the `Find Best Bridges From YDK File` markdwon will calculate the best bridges between cards from an example Mathmech deck from a YDK file.

+*   To get a list of bridges from your YDK file, add your file to the `YGO-small-world` folder.
+Then replace `mathmech_deck.ydk` with the name of your YDK file.

 Note: Monsters in the side deck are counted as cards that are desierable to find connections to.